Tarik O'Regan: 2011–2022: Major stage works - Heart of Darkness, Mata Hari, and The Phoenix

 In February 2017, O'Regan's first album of orchestral music, A Celestial Map of the Sky, performed by The Hallé under the direction of Sir Mark Elder and Jamie Phillips, was released on the NMC label.
 The album entered the British Official Charts at number seven in the Specialist Classical Chart and number 18 in the Classical Artist Albums Chart.
 In the same year he was elected both to an Honorary Fellowship of Pembroke College, Oxford, and to the board of Yaddo.

 In 2019, O'Regan's opera The Phoenix with a libretto by John Caird was premiered at the Houston Grand Opera.
 The story was derived from the life of Mozart’s librettist, Lorenzo Da Ponte.
 Patrick Summers conducted the opera with Thomas Hampson and Luca Pisaroni playing Da Ponte at different stages of his life.
 The designs were by David Farley with lighting by Michael Clarke and choreography by Tim Claydon.
-Tarik O'Regan was appointed Philharmonia Baroque Orchestra's first-ever Composer-in-Residence in 2021.
+He was subsequently appointed Philharmonia Baroque Orchestra's first-ever Composer-in-Residence from the 2021/2022 season onward.

-In 2023, O'Regan was announced as one of the composers who would each create a brand new piece for the Coronation of Charles III and Camilla.
+From 2011 to 2022, O'Regan composed several pieces influenced by his North African heritage, which included his first collaborations with both the Dutch National Ballet and the Australian Chamber Orchestra, which would eventually culminate in a triptych of orchestral works: Raï (2011), Chaâbi (2012) and Trances (2022).
+His output also began to form the focus of festivals such as the 2014 Vale of Glamorgan Festival and New Music for New Age from The Washington Chorus.

+2023-present: The Coronation of Charles III and the Yaddo Artist Medal

+In 2023, O'Regan was one of five composers asked to write a new piece for the coronation service of Charles III and Camilla in Westminster Abbey.
+The king commissioned O’Regan having heard his music at Lincoln Cathedral in 2006.
+His setting of the Agnus Dei, Coronation Agnus Dei, was performed during the Eucharist.
+O'Regan said of the piece, "I wanted to explore influences from my own varied heritages within the context of the Agnus Dei in the British choral tradition: a unison melody is slowly fragmented to create myriad timbres, much as one might hear in some Arab or Irish traditional music.
+This melodic shifting is also reminiscent of 'phase music', strongly connected with San Francisco, where I wrote this work.
+Finally, there is an alternating verse anthem structure: a nod to Orlando Gibbons, who became Organist of Westminster Abbey exactly 400 years ago."

+In June, 2024 O'Regan was announced as a recipient of the Yaddo Artist Medal, which "recognizes individuals who exemplify a level of achievement and commitment to their art that reflects the tradition of excellence that has always been a hallmark of the Yaddo residency program, as well as celebrating those who have been supportive and understand the sense of community that it has long promoted among artists."